aziontech/cells-site-template/README.md

 npm run build
 npm run publish
 ```
-This commands assumes that files are in directory `./out`.
+These commands assume that the files are in directory `./out`.
 If needed it's
 possible to specify another location using `-d` option.
 ```
 npm run build -- -d ../other-dir